thisissteven2/zkp-demo/README.md

-# Zero-Knowledge Proof (ZKP) Demo Frontend
+# Zero-Knowledge Proof (ZKP) Demo

-This project is a simple web frontend demonstrating the flow of zero-knowledge proof generation and verification in a privacy-preserving authentication system.
+This project is a simple web frontend + microservices demonstrating the flow of zero-knowledge proof generation and verification in a privacy-preserving authentication system.

 ---